Romania: Statements by Prime Minister Marcel Ciolacu at the beginning of (...)

-Statements by Prime Minister Marcel Ciolacu at the beginning of the Cabinet meeting.
+Statements by Prime Minister Marcel Ciolacu at the beginning of the Cabinet meeting Friday, 27 October 2023.

-Statements by Prime Minister Marcel Ciolacu at the beginning of the Cabinet meeting Text and photo source: https://gov.ro/en/news/statements-by-prime-minister-marcel-ciolacu-at-the-beginning-of-the-cabinet-meeting1698228191 Marcel Ciolacu: Good afternoon!
-The weekly meeting of the Government (...)
+Statements by Prime Minister Marcel Ciolacu at the beginning of the Cabinet meeting Friday, 27 October 2023 Marcel Ciolacu: Today, we adopt a measure through which we continue to protect the purchasing power of Romanians, especially during winter time when we know all that expenses are higher. (...)

 [Read the article in Nine O`Clock]